Is PRK Surgery Safe for Dry Eyes?

 Why Dry Eyes Matter in Laser Vision Correction

-Dry eyes aren’t just a minor inconvenience they play a major role in how your vision stabilises after surgery.
+Dry eyes aren’t just a minor inconvenience — they play a major role in how your vision stabilises after surgery.
 Your tear film is the first refractive surface of your eye, meaning it influences how crisp and clear your vision appears.
-If the tear layer is unstable, your eyesight can fluctuate or feel blurry.
+If the tear layer is unstable, your eyesight can fluctuate or feel blurry, making post-surgery recovery less predictable.

 Dry eyes can cause: